woocommerce/woocommerce-subscriptions-renewal-only-coupon/README.md

 Only allow some coupons to be applied only to renewal payments, not initial sign-ups, by customers via the cart.

-To define the coupon codes that should be renewal only, set the `WCS_RENEWAL_ONLY_COUPON_CODES` constant.
-The value fo the constant should be an array of coupon codes.
+To define the coupon codes that should be renewal only, either:

+1. Enter the coupon codes via the administration settings screen; or
+1. Use custom code to set them via the `WCS_RENEWAL_ONLY_COUPON_CODES` constant or `wcs_renewal_only_coupon_codes'` filter

 Store managers can still apply Renewal Only coupons to any order or subscription.
 Customers can only apply them to renewal order payments.

+Example error when attempting to apply a _Renewal Only_ coupon to a new sign-up:

 ![](http://pic.pros.pr/ea993559e98b/Screen%20Shot%202018-10-30%20at%2011.15.42.png)